axtk/routescape/README.md

 🔹 To make sure the current location actually matches the given pattern, the boolean `ok` flag returned from the hook can be used.

 🔹 `useRouteState(location)` can be used to read and update URL parameters of a fixed route.
-Similarly to `useState()`, the hook returns `[state, setState]` to manipulate the URL parameters (which can be regarded as a form of app state).
+Similarly to React's `useState()`, the hook returns `[state, setState]` to manipulate the URL parameters (which can be regarded as a form of app state).

 🔹 With the `location` parameter omitted, both hooks assume it's the current location.